nursaltyn/neural_networks_explainability/README.md

 ### • LIME

-We use the tutorial from [https://github.com/marcotcr/lime/blob/master/doc/notebooks/Tutorial%20-%20images%20-%20 Pytorch.ipynb.]
+We use the tutorial from https://github.com/marcotcr/lime/blob/master/doc/notebooks/.

 The analysis is located in LIME/lime.ipynb.